popeindustries/pwa-workshop/README.md

 # PWA-mazing!

-A 12-step program for transforming a totally boring web page into a totally amazing *Progressive Web App*!
+A 12-step program for transforming an unreliable and slow web site into a totally amazing *Progressive Web App*!

-Transform an unreliable and slow site into something amazing in only 12 easy steps:

 ## Getting started